bglidwell/strapi-plugin-moesif/README.md

 ### identifyUser

-To track Strapi users, we recommend setting the `identifyUser` with the following code:
+To track Strapi users, we set the `identifyUser` function by default:

 ```javascript
 identifyUser: function (req, res) {